ilijanovic/blogxon-cms/README.md

 Before you start the application you will need to add some environment variables to your application:

 1. MONGODB_URI: MongoDB URI to connect to your database
-2. VAPID_PUBLIC: Vapid public key for your web push notifications.
+2. `VAPID_PUBLIC`: Vapid public key for your web push notifications.
 In the next step i will explain how to get it
-3. VAPID_PRIVATE: Vapid private key for your web push notifications.
+3. `VAPID_PRIVATE`: Vapid private key for your web push notifications.
 In the next step i will explain how to get it.
-4. PRIVATE_KEY: A long random string to hash your JWT.
+4. `PRIVATE_KEY`: A long random string to hash your JWT.
 Type here an random string in it.

 ## Generate VAPID keys